gwuniversity/attack_range/docs/source/Attack_Range_AWS.md

 python attack_range.py configure
 ````

+Once the configuration is complete, you can proceed to build and control your range [here](Control_Attack_Range.md)

 ## Windows

-We recommend to use the Windows Subsystem for Linux (WSL).
+We recommend using the Windows Subsystem for Linux (WSL).
 You can find a tutorial [here](https://docs.microsoft.com/en-us/windows/wsl/install).
-After installed WSL, you can follow the steps described in the Linux section.
+After installing WSL, you can follow the steps described in the [Linux section](#linux).